bjin/dprox/README.md

 ### Usage

-Only a small subset of dnsmasq options are implemented, just barely enough to work with `dnsmasq-china-list`.
+Only a small subset of dnsmasq options are implemented at the moment, just barely enough to work with `dnsmasq-china-list`.

 Use `dprox --help` to list those options.
 A [systemd unit file](https://github.com/bjin/dprox/blob/master/systemd/dprox.service) is also provided for Linux user.